Saltwater fish: Habitats

 There are many different components that make up a marine life habitat.
 Some of them are the temperature of the water, the quality, and quantity of water (flow and depth).
 Other components that can also contribute to the habitat of saltwater fish are pH level, salt level, and alkalinity level.
 Levels of nitrates and phosphates are also relevant, particularly when considering conditions for fish in captivity.
 There are other physical features that contribute to a habitat which are physical materials like rocks, reefs, and sand or the vegetation like the amount of algae, water plants, and saltmarsh.
 Specific fish live in specific habitats based on what they eat or what cycle of life they are currently at, another thing is the amount of salt that is in the water at that specific location.
-Another thing is that some ocean habitats aren't technically in the ocean and these are called estuaries, areas when oceans and rivers meet creating a mixture of salt water and freshwater making a different habitat for different types of fish and creatures to live in.
+Some ocean habitats are not technically in the ocean and these are called estuaries, areas when oceans and rivers meet creating a mixture of salt water and freshwater making a different habitat for different types of fish and creatures to live in.
 The ocean is home to organisms as large as whales and as small as microscopic marine organisms such as phytoplankton.
 However, the vast majority of ocean life that humans are exposed to is simple saltwater fish.
 Saltwater fish can live in the deepest depths of the ocean where no sunlight can penetrate, but they can also live on the surface of the water.